CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 of the bytes greater than that value, then alignment will not be done.
 If aligment will be done in `.text` section and second expresion will not be given, then assembler fills no-operation instructions in that hole.

+### .amd

+This pseudo-operation should to be at begin of source.
+Choose AMD Catalyst OpenCL 1.2 program binary format.

+### .amdcl2

+This pseudo-operation should to be at begin of source.
+Choose AMD Catalyst OpenCL 2.0 program binary format.

 ### .arch